rollator3000/MS_omics/README.md

     of the subsetted DFs

 - TCGA_04_TestTrain_splits_on_subsetted_DFs:
-    Split the subsetted DFs into Test-Train splits for the CV.
-The training data is induced with block-wise missingness.
-The resulting Test-Train-Splits can then be used for the CV of the different approaches.
+    Split the subsetted DFs into Test-Train splits for the 5-fold CV.
+The training data is induced with different patterns of block-wise missingness.
+The resulting Test-Train splits can then be used for the CV of the different approaches.

 - TCGA_05_Foldwise_RF_CV:
-    CrossValidate the fold-wise Approach for all different settings & all possible combinations of block-wise missingness in the TestSet
+    CrossValidate the fold-wise Approach for all different settings & all possible combinations of block-wise missingness in the test-set

 - TCGA_06_BlockWise_RF_CV:
-    CrossValidate the block-wise Approach for all different settings & all possible combinations of block-wise missingness in the TestSet
+    CrossValidate the block-wise Approach for all different settings & all possible combinations of block-wise missingness in the test-set

 - TCGA_07_CompleteCases_CV:
-    CrossValidate the complete-case Approach for all different settings & all possible combinations of block-wise missingness in the TestSet
+    CrossValidate the complete-case Approach for all different settings & all possible combinations of block-wise missingness in the test-set

 - TCGA_08_Imputation_CV:
-    CrossValidate the Imputation Approach for all different settings & all possible combinations of block-wise missingness in the TestSet
+    CrossValidate the Imputation Approach for all different settings & all possible combinations of block-wise missingness in the test-set

 - TCGA_09_SingleBlock_CV:
    CrossValidate the Single-Block Approach for all different settings & all possible combinations
-    of block-wise missingness in the TestSet
+    of block-wise missingness in the test-set

 - TCGA_10_Plot_CV_Results:
     Vizualize the Results from the CV of the TCGA data for all the different approaches!